bayesCureRateModel: Bayesian Cure Rate Modeling for Time to Event Data in R: User-defined distributions

-Observe that the histogram of the dataset is bimodal and suppose that the user wishes to fit a mixture of two distributions.
+Suppose that the user wishes to fit the proposed model using a mixture of two distributions in order to describe promotion time.
 Let us pick the family of log-normal distributions for each component.
 In reality, the synthetic dataset has been generated by model \eqref{eq0001} considering a mixture of two gamma distributions for describing the promotion time, under an exponential censoring scheme.
 We will fit two models in total: (a) a simple log-normal model and (b) a mixture of two log-normal distributions.

 At first, we define a function which returns the logarithm of the probability density function and cumulative density function of the log-normal distribution.
 Let us recall that the probability density function of the log-normal distribution is typically defined as